View the schedule of classes to determine course offerings by semester.

 A survey course of the major topics in health economics.
 Students should develop an appreciation of the contribution economics make to the study of health and health policy.
 Topics to be covered include the demand for health and health care, workforce issues and the organization and financing of the U.S. health-care system. prerequisite: entry-level course in microeconomics

-An introduction to the purposes and practices of statistical and financial analysis in the health management sector.
-Students evaluate data analysis as presented in health management and finance literature.
+An introduction to the purposes and practices of statistical analysis in the health management sector.
+Students evaluate data analysis as presented in health management.
 Students also learn to distinguish between information based upon speculation, intuition and wishful thinking and that based upon systematic analysis of data.

 Provides a systematic overview of the U.S. health services system to familiarize the student with various mechanisms through which health services are delivered.
 Systems approach assists students in studying details of the various topics while maintaining a broad perspective of health-care delivery.